Hypocisy/RPGCoreV3-Chinese-wiki/Grounded.md

-Moves vertically down until hitting a solid block
+Moves vertically down until hitting a solid block, note that if we are buried between blocks we still are considered grounded.

 | Key | Type | Description | Defaults | Required | Variable |
 |-|-|-|-|-|-|